Top Spots for Public Art in Rochester, NY

 All photos by Quajay Donnell.

-Are you looking for an adventure enjoying wall art in Rochester that would be easy to explore by car, bike or a social distancing walk?
-You’re in luck because I have just the list.
-Rochester has a robust public art scene, with walls from local, national and international artists.
-This list features a few of my personal favorites and is just a portion of the breathtaking wall art the city has to offer.
+Are you looking for an adventure in Rochester that would be easy to explore by car, bike or a social distancing walk?
+Exploring public art fits that bill.
+The true beauty in public art is the accessibility.
+It’s outdoors, and essentially open to everyone.
+Within city limits, there’s dozens of places to explore and hundreds of pieces of art to take in.
+We’re fortunate to have a robust scene, with some incredibly talented artists creating here year-round, and many others who visit and whose creations make up the fabric of our city.
+This list features a few of my personal favorite murals and areas to enjoy.
+This is just a small portion of the breathtaking public art the city has to offer.
+What I hope you’ll find in this list is a discovery of many other works of art while on the hunt for those listed here.
 Have fun exploring and remember, public art matters.

 Atlantic and Greenleaf

-Various have created murals for WALL\THERAPY along Atlantic between Russell and Mayberry.
-The largest concentrations of them are on Greenleaf.
-You’ll find wall art by Vexta (NYC), Eder Muniz (Brazil), Andreas Englund (Sweden), Li-Hill (Brooklyn), Peeta (Italy), Faust (NYC), Bones (Rochester) and more.
-For more information and a longer list of the wall art on Atlantic, please visit wall-therapy.com.
+One of my favorite stretches of public art in Rochester is along Atlantic Avenue between Russell and Mayberry.
+There you’ll find a large collection of murals curated by WALL\THERAPY, with wall art by Pixel Pancho (Italy), Vexta (NYC), Eder Muniz (Brazil), Andreas Englund (Sweden), Li-Hill (Brooklyn), Peeta (Italy), Faust (NYC), Bones (Rochester) and more.
+For more information, visit wall-therapy.com.

 Her Voice Carries

-This mural of Rachel McKibbons at 114 University is one of five murals by Sarah C. Rutherford.
-They are part of Her Voice Carries, “a public art project featuring women who are lifting up the voices of others.”
+At 114 University is one of the five murals by Sarah C. Rutherford that are part of Her Voice Carries, a public art project featuring women who are lifting up the voices of others.
 These women have incredible stories and Rutherford has created powerful monuments for each of them.
 For more information, visit hervoicecarries.com.

 14 Capron St